SalmaaHamza/MRI-Task3/README.md

         val2 = ((value -T2Range[0])/(T2Range[1]-T2Range[0]))*T2Range[0]
         return(val1,val2)
 ```
-Then we select certain pixel and plot the trajactory at this point we only change the values of x *row* and y *Col* then the function **Point() function** gets T1, T2 and the density at this pixel  then  calls the blochEquation to start calculating the Mx, My and Mz at this point.
+Then we select certain pixel and plot the trajactory at this point we only change the values of x *row* and y *Col* then **Point() function** gets T1, T2 and the density at this pixel  then  calls the blochEquation to start calculating the Mx, My and Mz at this point.

 ```